10 Best Dark Web Credential Monitoring Tools (2026)

 10. Constella Intelligence

 Constella Intelligence provides identity monitoring and fraud detection services.
-The platform helps organizations protect employees and customers from identity-based attacks.
+Their service helps organizations protect employees and customers from identity-based attacks.

 Core strengths:

 Constella bridges enterprise security and consumer identity protection.
-The platform suits organizations that need to protect both corporate credentials and individual employee identities.
+It suits organizations that need to protect both corporate credentials and individual employee identities.

 Best for: Organizations with identity protection requirements for executives and employees.